About

 Educator

-Education and coaching has become an important aspect of Bruno's career and is very connected with his approach to improvisation.
+Education and coaching has become an important aspect of Alessio’s career and is very connected with his approach to improvisation.

-Additionally Bruno works often with adults at both a lesson and project bases.
-In 2021 he completed his first complete client production project, producing an amateur musician's album from start to finish.
-The entire package included songwriting and performance coaching, personal performance contribution, and production work, resulting in a seven track digital release.
+Alessio also does client coaching for groups and individuals in jazz, latin, crossover and other genres.
+He has also worked on projects, managing the production of an amateur musician's album from start to finish with a package that included songwriting and performance coaching, personal performance contribution, and production work, resulting in a seven track digital release.

 See videos